Pristine Seaside Beaches

 Stretching along 16 miles of Ocracoke Island; providing the perfect venue for a relaxing getaway

-The pristine unspoiled seaside beaches stretch along 16 miles of the island.
-Owned by the Cape Hatteras National Seashore and maintained by the National Park Service, this pristine environment provides the perfect summer venue for swimming, surf fishing, surfing and boating.
-Because of its proximity to the Gulf Stream, Ocracoke’s temperate weather also welcomes vacationers the rest of the year.
-World-class shelling, biking, bird-watching and kayaking are just a few of the activities that await “off-season” visitors.
+Discover Ocracoke Island on the beautiful and historic Outer Banks of North Carolina!
+Our unspoiled seaside beaches stretch along 16 miles of this breathtaking island.
+Owned by the Cape Hatteras National Seashore and maintained by the National Park Service, this pristine environment provides the perfect summer spot for swimming, fishing, boating and surfing.
+Because of the proximity to the Gulf Stream, our temperate weather also welcomes visitors the rest of the year.
+World-class shelling, biking, bird-watching and kayaking are just a few of the activities that await “off-season” guests.

 The village of Ocracoke at the southern tip of the island is accessible only by private plane, private boat, or one of the state-run ferries from Cedar Island, Swan Quarter, and Hatteras Village.
 These limited modes of access have helped preserve the prominent Old English-inspired brogue of the local residents and the old-time island way of life.

 Over the years, Ocracoke has been transformed from an isolated fishing village into the perfect vacation spot.
 While enjoying the simplicity of island life at the speed of a stroll, visitors can sample gourmet food and local shops featuring distinctive retail, fine art, exquisite jewelry, and island-inspired clothing.
-Lodging accommodations range from simply appointed motels and homey bed and breakfasts to refined inns and luxurious suites.
-Rental cottages are also a popular choice for families and large groups.
-Reasonable rentals of bikes, boats, fishing gear, and beach gear are plentiful.
-Sunset cruises, musical performances, lectures, quilting, and even ghost walks are offered.
+Rental bikes, boats, fishing gear, and beach gear are plentiful.
+Sunset cruises, musical performances, wine tastings, lectures, quilting, and even ghost walks are offered.

 Come and experience (island time) at any time of the year!